 There are roofing manufacturer requirements that call for drip edge.
 Without it in place, water will run down your shingles to the lip of your roof.
 At this point, water can find its way between the fascia and gutters or back up to the roof decking.
 It directs that water to your gutters and away from your fascia.

 Early rot can set in if your fascia gets continually wet.
 Wet roof decking can lead to rotting or leaks.
-Adding a metal strip to your roof system feels like a small investment for massive peace of mind.
+Adding a metal strip to your roof system feels like a small investment for massive peace of mind and will help preserve your roofing materials for years to come.

 Benefits of Using Drip Edge?

-It prevents water from backing up into the eaves from your gutters.
+It prevents water from backing up into your eaves from your gutters.

 Wind-driven rain can push into small cracks and crevices.
 Without it, there is an increased chance that rainwater finds its way into the exposed edges of your home.